 After I work up a sweat, I will take time to meditate.
 Research shows this should be done first.
 But I think in my case, getting the exercise first will wake me up to the point I can stay awake to meditate.
 Since I already have a daily meditation practice, it will get done.
 But the exercise part is new for me so starting with it is like eating the frog, getting the hardest part out of the way first.
 (Maybe its not exactly what Brian Tracy was talking about in the book Eat That Frog, but you get the point. )

 When I meditate, I will tap into my higher self and see if there is anything else I need to do spiritually to be ready for my day.
+I can practice starting a new chapter on a daily basis and allowing old versions of me to fall away.

 After meditation, I plan to take time to write!
 The process in The 5am Club recommends to spend 20 minutes learning something, but I am always learning daily.
 I read books, listen to podcasts, watch Ted talks, take courses, you name it.
 I probably spend two hours or more most days learning.
 So I am choosing to replace that time with writing or creating.
 And I will probably extend it to closer to an hour as it takes me some time to get into flow with writing.